bxdoan/bxdoan/README.md

 <div align="center">

-> The last ones standing are the victors Only the strongest If you want to be the last one standing become strong
+> If you look at what you have in life, you’ll always have more.
+If you look at what you don’t have in life, you’ll never have enough.

-> — Tobio Kageyama —
+> — Oprah Winfrey —

 </div>